Sign In

 Yes, you can!
 Please ensure that you are able to provide sufficient details for our nurse to assess.

 1777 and 995 are national hotlines that activate ambulances based on the level of emergency.
-Residents experiencing urgent but not life-threatening conditions are strongly encouraged to call the NurseFirst helpline, to get quick advice on healthcare options based in the North, according to their medical conditions.
+Residents experiencing urgent but not life-threatening conditions are strongly encouraged to call the NurseFirst helpline, to get quick advice on healthcare options according to their medical conditions.

 The Urgent Care Centre provides a one-stop service on consultation, diagnosis and treatment for conditions requiring urgent attention but are not life-threatening.